 - If you live with your parents, a certificate from your parents stating that you still live at their place along with an invoice for electricity/water/gas/telephone at their name

-- a certificate from your employer with the relevant information in it.
+- a certificate from your employer with the information that you are employed at their local branch/office.

 - If you choose to send documents with private information on it, please make sure to hide these personal details.
 We only need to see your name and surname, address and be able to identify the source of the document.